 Heavy Metals Testing of Essential Oils

 Heavy metals are present as impurities in essential oils.
 Oils need to be free from such impurities especially if they are to be used for foodstuffs or medicinal purposes.
 Moreover, the presence of heavy metals in scent oils can cause discolouration in products such as soaps and cosmetic ointments.
+This article is a subtle guide to better comprehend the way to test them, the procedure to remove them and to analyze the quality of essential oils on the bases of these metals.

 The United States Pharmacopoeia